How to file for disability, Filing for SSI

 Social Security Disability SSI - Retroactive Benefits Vs Back Pay Benefits

-For this reason, disability applicants must have been unable to perform SGA for seventeen months rather than twelve months prior to the date they filed their disability claim to get twelve months of retroactive benefits.
-Retroactive benefit months begin with the date of filing and go backward with a maximum of twelve months.
+For this reason, disability applicants must have been unable to perform SGA-level work for seventeen months rather than twelve months prior to the date they filed their disability claim to get twelve months of retroactive benefits.
+Retroactive benefit months can go backward from the time of filing a claim, to a maximum of twelve months.

 The need based SSI (Supplemental Security Income) disability program does not pay retroactive disability benefits -- benefits can only begin the month the disability claim was filed provided the applicant met the income and resource limits at that time.

 So, what about back payment of disability benefits?
-Both SSI and Social Security disability applicants may be able to receive back pay.
-As with retroactive benefits, back payment disability benefits are dependent upon an individualís date of filing and established onset of disability.
+Both SSI and Social Security Disability applicants may be able to receive back pay.
+As with retroactive benefits, back payment disability benefits are dependent upon an individual’s date of filing and established onset of disability.